mlprodict¶

 from mlprodict.onnxrt.validate.validate_difference import measure_relative_difference

-from mlprodict.tools import get_ir_version_from_onnx
+from mlprodict import get_ir_version

 iris = load_iris()